 How DoR organized an all-team pop-up newsroom in Transylvania

-Between 22 and 26 July we moved our entire newsroom — 30 people — to Târgu Mureș, a town in Transylvania about 350 km away from our usual location in Bucharest, Romania.
-Our goal was to document and publish the most relevant stories for locals, as well organize meetings with our community in the area and make new connections.
+Between July 22 and 26 we moved our entire newsroom — thirty people — to Târgu Mure, a town in Transylvania about 350 kilometres away from our usual location in Bucharest, Romania.
+Our goal was to document and publish the most relevant stories for locals, as well as to organize meetings with our community in the area and make new connections.

 Bottom line, we:

-All of this happened in technically four full days of work.
+All of this happened in only four full days of work.

 There’s been a lot of discussion — and backlash against — “parachute journalism” in recent years, particularly as urban news organizations venture outside major cities to understand the forces of populism.
 Our mission for the pop-up newsroom was different, but some of the concerns were the same.
 We also wanted to produce journalism that would be relevant to local audiences as well as to a wider readership in other parts of Romania.

 We knew we needed close dialogue with the local community in order to validate or correct what our journalists discovered in the field.
 We arrived there with a list of possible topics and then gave up on half of them because the people who allowed us into their lives and spaces showed us more relevant subjects to document.

 We discovered the city through its food and architecture, got to know stories from its minority ethnic communities and approached various subjects, from agriculture to education and local politics – we even covered a breaking news event.

 Media DoR is a non-profit, independent journalism platform that helps readers connect and understand one another and what they can do to tackle the problems of modern-day Romania.
 We publish a quarterly print magazine featuring longform narrative journalism as well as digital storytelling, and we organize events for our community, from live journalism shows at the National Theatre in Bucharest and The Power of Storytelling conference, to smaller meetups for our community members to discuss common topics of interest.